PHOENIXCONTACT/MORYX-Framework/README.md

     </a>
 </p>

-# MORYX Core
+# MORYX Framework

-The MORYX Core is a .NET based framework to quickly build three-tier applications.
+The MORYX Framework is a .NET based framework to quickly build three-tier applications.
 It aims to reduce boilerplate code as much as possible and provides modularity, flexibility and easy configuration with very little effort.
 It originates from the original MORYX project targeted to develop machines but has expanded to a much bigger field of use.

-The MORYX Core defines a base namespace and set of interfaces used to develop modular applications.
+The **MORYX Core** defines a base namespace and set of interfaces used to develop modular applications.

 The **MORYX AbstractionLayer** is the environment for the digital twins of resources and products.
 It defines the domain independent [meta model](/docs/articles/AbstractionLayer.md) and enables applications to model their physical system and product portfolio as typed objects.
 It thereby makes other modules hardware independent by encapsulating details of the underlying structure and devices.

-[Like the platform](https://github.com/PHOENIXCONTACT/MORYX-Platform#history) version 5.0 of the AbstractionLayer is focused on the open source community and we are still applying the final touches, while the in-house stable version powers a range of different applications.
+The **MORYX Factory** contains the APIs, domain objects and developer documentation for the MORYX factory scope.

 **Links**